 The COVID-19 pandemic has disrupted all of our lives, but I am very conscious that its impact has not been felt evenly, with individual difficulties ranging from loneliness to furlough and job loss to the challenges of balancing home-working with home-schooling.
 At the same time, in some ways it has brought out the best in our communities, through volunteering, support groups and some great new ideas from local businesses.
 The district council—which is under Lib Dem and Labour joint administration—has played a major role too, awarding millions of pounds in grants to support businesses impacted by the pandemic.

-I’m deeply invested in our education system, both from my university work and as the dad of two school-age children.
-But, just like the NHS, the UK’s many excellent universities employ people and teach students from across the world, and they are seriously threatened by the unfolding political disaster of Brexit.
-As the proud husband of a hardworking Spaniard, I am also very aware of Brexit’s effects on our communities.
-At over 68%, Hitchin Bearton had the highest Remain vote of any North Hertfordshire ward, and many of us are disillusioned by the government's unwillingness to build any consensus since the 2016 referendum.
+I’m deeply invested in our education system, both from my university work and as the dad of two children in primary school in Hitchin.
+Just like the NHS, the UK’s many excellent universities employ people and teach students from across the world—and they have faced major challenges from the twin hurdles of Brexit and COVID-19.
+As the proud husband of a hardworking Spaniard, I am also very aware of Brexit’s effects on our communities, and I have pledged to support EU citizens in the area with the government's Settlement Scheme.

-Brexit is also distracting us from the many important issues at home.
+Brexit is also continuing to distract us from the many important issues at home.
 The NHS needs to be put on a stable financial footing.
 Welfare needs to be fair, and treat people with dignity.
-And with the average selling price of a house in Hitchin now at more than £400,000, the need for affordable options is greater than ever.
+And with the average selling price of a house in Hitchin now well over £400,000, the need for affordable stock is greater than ever.

 I will always be happy to hear from anyone, whatever their views on the issues that matter to us all.
-Please feel free to get in touch, either by email or on Twitter, and if you are a UK, EU or Commonwealth citizen, please vote on May the 2nd!
+Please feel free to get in touch by email, and if you are a UK, Irish, EU or Commonwealth citizen, please vote on May the 6th!